 Vrijplaatsen ‘Free Spaces’

-Vrijplaatsen, ‘Free Spaces’, are disused areas and buildings that were squatted.
-Squatting took place mainly in the 1970 and 1980’s, when there were a lot of empty buildings and a huge shortage in housing.
+Vrijplaatsen, ‘Free Spaces’ or ‘free havens’ are disused areas and buildings that were squatted.
+Squatting took place mainly in the 1970 and 1980’s, when there were a lot of empty buildings and a huge shortage in housing in Amsterdam.
 In the 1990s, the Amsterdam council offered them deals and many of them now have legal status.
 The difference between Vrijplaatsen and Broedplaatsen is that Vrijplaatsen receive no government funding at all.
 They are completely independent and often have a anarchist mentality and ideology.